akkartik/mu/tutorial/index.md

 also provides a useful cheatsheet of the different forms of instructions you will need.

+Here's the exercise, with comments starting with `#` highlighting the gaps in the program:
 ```
 fn foo -> _/eax: int {
   var x: int